React Query supports two ways of prefetching data on the server and passing that to the queryClient.

 JSON.stringifycan put you at risk for XSS-vulnerabilities, this blog post explains why and how to solve it

 Any query with an error is automatically excluded from dehydration.
-This means that the default behaviour is to pretend these queries were never loaded on the server, usually showing a loading state instead, and retrying the queries on the queryClient.
+This means that the default behavior is to pretend these queries were never loaded on the server, usually showing a loading state instead, and retrying the queries on the queryClient.
 This happens regardless of error.

 Sometimes this behavior is not desirable, maybe you want to render an error page with a correct status code instead on certain errors or queries.
 In those cases, use